folinimarc/os_gis_sandbox/README.md

 # Sandbox configuration
-Various aspects of the sandbox can be configured, this includes ports, usernames, versions and what path on the host to make accessible to the geoscripting sandbox and geoserver data directory.
+Various aspects of the sandbox can be configured, this includes ports, usernames, versions and what path on the host to make accessible to JupytewrLab GeoEnv and geoserver data directory.
 The list below shows the variables with their defaults.
 In order to overwrite these variables, create an environment file named simply .env in the same directory as the docker-compose.yml.
 The environment file should contain one line per variable you wish to overwrite in the form of VARIABLE=VALUE, for example: POSTGIS_PORT_EXTERNAL=5433